snehaskt/STM32F411RE_Bare_Metal_Programming/README.md

 - Separates initialization and transmit functions into reusable components
 - Written in pure Embedded C using STM32 register-level access (no HAL)

+### 8. **UART TX/RX Modular Driver**
+- Implements UART transmit and receive using polling (TXE and RXNE)
+- Fully modular: separates config, send, and receive functions
+- Register-level firmware (no HAL) using CMSIS headers

 ---